eaglenguyen/GoogleCalendarLite/README.md

 ## Features

 * Firebase Authentication: Secure authentication for users using Firebase Authentication.
-* Firestore Database: Save, delete, and retrieve events to/from Firebase Firestore database.
+* Firestore Database: Save, delete, and retrieve events to/from Firestore database.
 * Local Notifications: Get notified about your events through local notifications.
 * Google Calendar Clone: Functional and aesthetic resemblance to Google Calendar.